naveenpg11/aws_terraform_ecs_https/README.md

-# Terraform Challenge to provision AWS Infrstructure
+# Terraform to provision AWS Infrstructure

-Terraform Code to create AWS Infrastructure which:
+Terraform Project to create AWS Infrastructure which:
 - Runs the container workload (we recommend ECS)
 - Exposes the application to the internet over HTTPS in some way